fantasyland/static-land/docs/spec.md

 map :: Functor f => (a → b) → f a → f b
 ```

 We use syntax similar to Haskell's.
-If you're not familiar with it, you can learn about it from
+You can learn about it from
 [Hindley-Milner and Me](https://drboolean.gitbooks.io/mostly-adequate-guide/content/ch7.html)
 chapter of a briliant book "Professor Frisby's Mostly Adequate Guide to Functional Programming"
 by [@DrBoolean](https://github.com/DrBoolean).